 View Post

 For sale: 75 Square Metre Boat Gun

 Reading Time: 9 minutes→ Artikel auf Deutsch A crush on this originally Swedish, temporarily Finnish and recently Swiss example of the 75 m2 Skerry Cruiser of 1918.
-How Gun keeps eight caregiving sailors happy (and busy) while pleasing spectators on Lake Constance.
-Finally, the question of who will continue this fabulous story.
-Let’s start with an almost forgotten detail, this arched coach roof …
+How Gun keeps eight caregiving sailors happy (and busy) while thrilling spectators on Lake Constance.
+And finally, the question of who will continue this fabulous story.
+Let’s start with an almost forgotten detail, this arched coach …

+View Post